unseemly/unseemly.github.io/index.md

 It's true that writing everything from the tokenizer to the assembly code generator
  for a complex language without using any outside libraries
- is a huge undertaking.
+ could take years.

-But that's the wrong comparison; it puts assembly language on an unearned pedestal.
+But that calculation puts assembly language on an unearned pedestal.
 If you're a programmer,
- you can already write a [compiler] to some language you know (instead of assembly),
+ you can already write a [compiler] to some normal language (instead of assembly),
   if you're willing to spend a month or two mucking around with strings.

 [compiler]: http://composition.al/blog/2017/07/31/my-first-fifteen-compilers/